DorsaRoh/Machine-Learning/README.md

-# Machine Learning: 0 ➔ 1
+# Machine Learning from scratch

 This repository contains implementations of machine learning algorithms and data structures/algorithms from scratch.